-Your parents or guests are welcome to attend the first day of Orientation with you.
+Your parents or guests are welcome to attend International Student Orientation with you.
 You do not need to register them online.
-Upon your arrival at Check In, your guests will receive a program for the day and they are welcome to participate in the special events planned for students' families or guests.
+Upon your arrival at checkin, your guests will receive a program for the day and are welcome to participate in the special events planned for students' families or guests.

 Housing for family or friends traveling with you can be reserved at one of the hotels near campus.
 Reservations at local hotels need to be made early because many new students and their families will also be staying at local hotels during the Orientation period.

-Visit the following link to find a complete list of hotels serving the Binghamton
+Visit here to find a complete list of hotels serving the Binghamton area.

 If you are driving to campus, you will need to follow Binghamton University's parking policies.
-To request a parking pass for the first day of Orientation, email Katie Barvinchak, International Student Advisor, at firstname.lastname@example.org by August 8th.
+To request a parking pass for International Student Orientation, e-mail Katie Barvinchak, International Student Advisor, at firstname.lastname@example.org by Friday, January 6, 2017.

-To park on-campus after the first day of Orientation you will need to make arrangements with Parking Services located on the ground floor of the Couper Administration Building.
-Visit their website for more information: http://parking.binghamton.edu/
+To park on-campus after Orientation, you will need to make arrangements with Parking Services located on the ground floor of the Couper Administration Building.
+Visit their website here more information.

-To review all of the guidelines for parking on campus go to:
+To review all of the guidelines for parking on campus go here.